-Biden cancels planned visit to Australia, Papua New Guinea to focus on debt limit talks
+Biden scraps planned visit to Australia, Papua New Guinea to focus on debt limit talks

 The Quad partnership first formed during the response to the 2004 Indian Ocean tsunami that killed some 230,000 people.
 Since coming into office, Biden has tried to reinvigorate the Quad as part of his broader effort to put greater U.S. focus on the Pacific and counter increasing economic and military assertiveness by China in the region.

-The president’s decision was confirmed as Biden wrapped up a meeting on Tuesday afternoon with Republican House Speaker Kevin McCarthy, Senate Minority Leader Mitch McConnell and Senate Majority Leader Chuck Schumer and House Minority Leader Hakeem Jefferies for talks on the debt limit standoff.
+Biden announced his decision soon after he wrapped up a meeting on Tuesday afternoon with Republican House Speaker Kevin McCarthy, Senate Minority Leader Mitch McConnell and Senate Majority Leader Chuck Schumer and House Minority Leader Hakeem Jefferies for talks on the debt limit standoff.

-Earlier Tuesday, White House National Security Council spokesman John Kirby said that the White House was considering curtailing the president’s trip to return to the U.S. for debt ceiling talks but had not made a decision on the matter.
+Earlier Tuesday, White House National Security Council spokesman John Kirby expressed administration officials’ frustration that the debt talks are having an impact on the president’s dealings on the international stage.

 “We wouldn’t have to have this conversation.
 I wouldn’t have to answer these questions if Congress just did the right thing,” Kirby said.

-Kirby noted that Biden would meet with Australian Prime Minister Anthony Albanese and Indian Prime Minister Narendra Modi while in Japan as well as Pacific Island leaders.
+Kirby noted that Biden would meet with Albanese and Indian Prime Minister Narendra Modi while in Japan as well as Pacific Island leaders.
 Biden already had plans to hold a bilateral meeting with Japanese Prime Minister Fumio Kishida during the Hiroshima visit.

 With the brief stop in Papua New Guinea to meet with Pacific Island leaders, Biden had hoped to demonstrate that the United States is committed to remaining engaged for the long term in the Pacific Islands.